David Welch (optical engineer): Honors and awards

 In 2011, the Optical Society of America (OSA) presented Welch the 2011 John Tyndall Award.
 The Tyndall Award is the highest recognition in the optical telecommunications community and is co-sponsored by OSA and the IEEE Photonics Society.
 The Tyndall Award recognizes an individual who has made pioneering, highly significant, or continuing technical or leadership contributions to fiber optics technology.

 In 2010, Welch was recognized by the University of Delaware for his outstanding professional and public service achievements by being inducted into the University Alumni Association Wall of Fame.

 In 1999, Welch received the Joseph Fraunhofer Award/Robert M. Burley Prize from the Optical Society of America.
 The award recognizes significant research accomplishments in the field of optical engineering.

 In 1998, Welch was the recipient of the IEEE LEOS Engineering Achievement Award, presented to him "for the design, development and commercialization of high power diffraction limited semiconductor lasers."

-In 1992, Welch received the Adolph Lomb Medal from the Optical Society of America.
+In 1991, Welch received the Adolph Lomb Medal from the Optical Society of America.
 The Adolph Lomb Medal, established in 1940, is presented to a person who has made a noteworthy contribution to optics at an early age.
 The candidate cannot be older than the age of 35 in the calendar year of presentation.
+The following year, OSA elected him a Fellow.